Taiwan: Participation in international events and organizations

-The ROC was a founding member of United Nations, and held the seat of China on the Security Council and other UN bodies until 1971, when it was expelled by Resolution 2758 and replaced with the PRC as the ROC now has neither official membership nor observer status in the organization.
+The ROC was a founding member of the United Nations, and held the seat of China on the Security Council and other UN bodies until 1971, when it was expelled by Resolution 2758 and replaced with the PRC.
+The ROC now has neither official membership nor observer status in the organization.
 Since 1993, the ROC has petitioned the UN for entry, but its applications have not made it past committee stage.
-Due to the One China policy, most UN member states, including the United States, do not wish to discuss the issue of the ROC's political status for fear of souring diplomatic ties with the PRC.
+Due to the One China principle, most UN member states, including the United States, do not wish to discuss the issue of the ROC's political status for fear of souring diplomatic relations with the PRC.